On the AJ conjecture for knots: Skein modules and the AJ conjecture

 \subsubsection{Proof of Theorem \ref{t2}}

 It is known that two-bridge knots and $(-2,3,2n+1)$-pretzel knots, excluding torus knots, are hyperbolic.
 (Note that the AJ conjecture holds true for torus knots by \cite{Hi, Tr}).
-Their universal character rings are reduced by \cite{Le06} and Theorem \ref{reduced} below, respectively.
-The $L$-degrees of their recurrence polynomials are greater than 1 according to the results in \cite[Proposition 2.2]{Le06} and \cite[Section 4.7]{Ga10} respectively.
-Double twist knots of the form $J(k,l)$ with $k \not= l$, two-bridge knots of the form $\fb(p,m)$ with $m=3$ or ``$p$ prime and $\gcd(\frac{p-1}{2},\frac{m-1}{2})=1$'', and $(-2,3,6n \pm 1)$-pretzel knots satisfy condition (ii) of Theorem \ref{t1} by \cite{MPL}, Theorem \ref{prime} and \cite{Bur}, and \cite{Mat} respectively.
-Hence the theorem follows.
+Their universal character rings are reduced by \cite[Corollary 5.8]{Le06} and Theorem \ref{reduced} respectively.
+Their localized skein modules are finitely generated over the local ring $\bar{D}$ by \cite[Theorem 2]{Le06} and Proposition \ref{localized} respectively.

+The $L$-degree of the recurrence polynomial of a two-bridge knot is $>1$ according to \cite[Proposition 2.2]{Le06}.
+Also by \cite[Proposition 2.2]{Le06}, for any knot if the $L$-degree of its recurrence polynomial is 1 then the breadth of its colored Jones polynomial is a linear function (in the color).
+For the $(-2,3,2n+1)$-pretzel knot, by \cite[Section 4.7]{Ga10} the breadth of its colored Jones polynomial is not a linear function, hence the $L$-degree of its recurrence polynomial is $>1$.